Italian Civic League - Founded 1932 Rochester, NY

 Mission - "Service to others rather than self"

-Sons of Italy
+Sons & Daughters of Italy - Vincent Lombardi Lodge

 The Order of the Sons of Italy in America is a fraternal organization of men and women.
 Nationally, it's one-half million family membership represent a very broad cross-section of the Italian American population.
 A large organization with an excellent community system, it strongly respects God, country and family values.
 Its activities show a deep respect and regard for Italian heritage and culture, while concentrating on the richness of life in America.